Find online courses made by experts from around the world.

 This is what we'll be exploring throughout this video.

 Knowing the difference between monologue and dialogue is paramount if you are intending on improving the current quality of your interactions with others.

 A dialogue is when there are two or more people who engage in a conversation.
 A monologue, on the other hand, is where a single individual speaks out.
 In this sense, the major difference between dialogue and monologue is in the number of speakers.

 A monologue has only a single speaker but in a dialogue, there is two or more.
 Unlike in a monologue, in a dialogue, there is an exchange of thoughts and ideas.
-This video attempts to highlight the difference between these two terms while explaining the two terms, monologue and dialogue.
+This video highlights the difference between the two terms, monologue and dialogue.

 Why do some relationships break-up, when others can last a lifetime?